 The Hormone Situation: Adolescence is defined by the transitional stage of physical maturation and psychosocial development, generally occurring from puberty to adulthood.
 Prior to your teenage years, acne is uncommon.
-However, during puberty your hormones surge with rises in oestrogen, progesterone and testosterone, which in turn can cause the sebaceous glands to produce more sebum (grease), which can lead to acne.
-Acne will affect almost every teenager to some extent, however the level of acne varies enormously, but so too does the way in which people cope with it.
+However, during puberty, your hormones surge with rises in estrogen, progesterone, and testosterone, which in turn can cause the sebaceous glands to produce more sebum (grease), which can lead to acne.
+Acne will affect almost every teenager to some extent, however, the level of acne varies enormously, but so too does the way in which people cope with it.

-It is still very important to keep moisturising, but make sure you opt for a non-comedogenic moisturiser as this will not cause you to get more spots.
+It is still very important to keep moisturizing, but make sure you opt for a non-comedogenic moisturizer as this will not cause you to get more spots.

 There are many over-the-counter acne treatments, such as creams containing benzoyl peroxide, which, when used sparingly, can provide relief for some.
 If you are still struggling to manage your acne, make sure you consult a dermatologist who can develop a bespoke treatment plan for you.